devdatalab/paper-agn-forests-roads/README.md

 - ftools
 - coefplot
 - running
+- binscatter

 This code was tested using Stata 14.0.
 Tables 5 and A9 may be difficult to generate from a personal computer.
 We generated them on a server with max memory of 429 GB.
+The EJ replicators ran the analysis on a machine with 32 GB RAM, with peak memory consumption of 35 GB.
 Run time to generate all results on our server was about 35 minutes.

 The code does not generate Figures 1 and A2, which are maps that were constructed manually in QGIS.
 The source data for the maps is the 2011 village-level polygon file available from MLInfoMap.

+## Data availability

+The primary data sources used for this paper are Vegetation Continuous Fields (Townshend et al. 2011), the Indian Population Census, and administrative data from the PMGSY (Asher and Novosad 2020).
+While all sources were public, their web sites have changed repeatedly since paper publication, and it is not realistic to actively maintain links.

+The data packets linked above can be used for replication.
+Almost all of the underlying data can be accessed via the [SHRUG dataset](http://devdatalab.org/shrug).

+### References:

+* Townshend, J., M. Hansen, M. Carroll, C. DiMiceli, R. Sohlberg, and C. Huang.
+2011.
+“User Guide for the MODIS Vegetation Continuous Fields product Collection 5 version 1.”

+* Asher, Sam, and Paul Novosad.
+"Rural roads and local economic development."
+American economic review 110.3 (2020): 797-823.